-This shift to hybrid learning environments represents an entirely new set of challenges for the IT leaders charged with securing devices and data.
+While colleges and universities across the country work toward reopening classrooms, the majority of institutions are also expecting to support borderless campuses for both on-campus and online education.1 This shift to hybrid learning environments represents an entirely new set of challenges for the IT leaders charged with securing devices and data.

-To meet the challenges, critical advances at the silicon, firmware, and software levels are ushering in the new baseline in device security.
-Designed for the future of education, the newest and most advanced technology features, like those available on the unrivaled business and classroom solution Intel vPro® platform, are optimized to work together.
+To meet the challenges, critical advances at the silicon, firmware, and software levels are ushering in a new baseline in device security.
+Designed for the future of higher education, the newest and most advanced technology features, like those available on the unrivaled business and classroom solution Intel vPro® platform, are optimized to work together.
 They protect devices against the most sophisticated threats with a unified, multilayered system of defense - woven seamlessly from CPU to OEM to OS.